Pharmacy Common Questions

 How do I know when my medication is expired?

-Any prescription filled by Group Health will have the expiration date (month and year) marked clearly on the label in the upper right-hand corner.
+Any prescription filled by Kaiser Permanente will have the expiration date (month and year) marked clearly on the label in the upper right-hand corner.
 This is the date given to us by the manufacturer at the time of the production of the medication or one year from the date the pharmacy filled it, whichever is sooner.
 It is good through the end of the month noted on the label.

 How should I store my medications?